webuhu/elixir_nix_example/README.md

 - [Getting Nix](https://nixos.org/download.html)

-By using Nix, beside Nix nothing else needs to be manually installed.
+By using Nix, beside Nix nothing else needs to be installed manually.

-**Windows Users**
+**Windows**
 Recommended to run the setup, also using Nix, within a Linux Virtual Machine or using WSL 2.

 ### Manual Setup